kubedb/docs/docs/guides/ignite/custom-configuration/using-config-file.md

 To know more about configuring Ignite server see [here](https://ignite.apache.org/docs/ignite3/latest/administrators-guide/config/node-config).

 At first, you have to create a config file named `node-configuration.xml` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume in `spec.configSecret` section while creating Ignite crd.
+You have to specify this volume in `spec.configuration` section while creating Ignite crd.
 KubeDB will mount this volume into `/usr/config` directory of the database pod.

 In this tutorial, we will enable Ignite's authentication via secret.